Cyber Monday Savings 🔔 Free Tools & More SHOP NOW

 Q. How much power is necessary for a saw?

-When it comes to chainsaw mill work, it is undoubtedly a case of the more power, the better.
+When it comes to chainsaw mill work, the more power, the better.
 This is both for cutting speed and minimizing the stress on the chainsaw motor.
-Experts suggest a 50cc gas chainsaw as an absolute minimum, though 70cc and above is normally recommended.
-Granberg, for example, the manufacturer of our overall best chainsaw mill, suggests 70cc or bigger for their tool.
+Experts suggest a 50cc gas chainsaw as an absolute minimum, though 70cc and above is typically recommended.
+Additionally, using one of the best chainsaw bar oils will keep the exterior moving parts of the saw operating smoothly.

 Q. What is a ripping chain?